 The Food Building

 The Food Building was designed by architect Richard Fisher and was completed in 1954.
 The building, located at 10 Nova Scotia Ave, was the second in a series of structures that exemplified mid-century Modern style.
-At a cost of approximately $1.5 million, the simplistic elements of the white, pre-cast panel building include windowless walls with two rows of lamps on its main facade.
+At the cost of approximately $1.5 million, the simplistic elements of the white, pre-cast panel building include windowless walls with two rows of lamps on its main facade.

 Until 1975, the Food Building had a 24 m or 80 ft stainless-steel pylon to the right of the south entrance.
-Called “The Needle”, the artwork was an interesting focal point however over time, the piece deteriorated and had to be dismantled.
+Called “The Needle,” the artwork was an interesting focal point; however, over time, the piece deteriorated and had to be dismantled.

 Did You Know?

-- Some of the outrageous foods we’ve seen at The Ex include: deep-fried butter (2010), deep-fried red velvet Oreo (2015), deep-fried cheese curds (2017) and deep-fried avocado (2019).
+- Some of the outrageous foods we’ve seen in the past at The Ex include deep-fried butter (2010), deep-fried red velvet Oreo (2015), deep-fried cheese curds (2017) and deep-fried avocado (2019).